-I didn’t do anything to enhance the colors.
+This image wasn't a "keeper" but I thought you might be interested to see the flamboyant colors.
+I didn't do anything to enhance this.
 No punched up saturation, nothing.
+Wild!